Students, Staff and Europe

 While studying at the UK's European university you can:

-- Visit one or more of our European Centres in Brussels, Paris, Athens and Rome.
+- Visit one or more of our European Centres in Brussels or Paris.
 This could be through a postgraduate degree, a summer school or just a day trip!

 - Learn from leading academics.
 40% of our academic staff are from outside the UK, so you can learn from a diverse range of perspectives and subject areas.